SAP-samples/cloud-mdk-tutorial-samples/README.md

 | [5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK](/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK)       | https://developers.sap.com/mission.mobile-dev-kit-brand.html            |
 | [6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps](/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps)         | https://developers.sap.com/mission.mobile-dev-kit-controls.html         |

-The resources can also be used as a general code reference and starting point for the Mobile development kit.
+The resources can also be used as a general code reference and starting point for the mobile development kit.

 Please be advised that any downloads are subject to the following: